 A cookie is a small file which is stored on users’ computer.
-They are designed to hold a modest amount of data specific to a particular client and website and can be accessed either by the web server or the client computer.
-This allows the server to deliver a page adapted to a particular user, or the page itself can contain some script which is aware of the data in the cookie and so is able to carry information from one visit to the website (or related site) to the next.
+Cookies hold a modest amount of data, specific to a particular client and website and can be accessed either by the web server or the client’s computer.
+This allows the server to deliver a page adapted to a particular user, or the page itself can contain some script which is aware of the data in the cookie and so can carry information from one visit to the website (or related site) to the next.

 Types of cookies

-It’s designed to save your session id, exists only in temporary memory while the user navigates the website.
+It saves your session id and it exists only in temporary memory while the user navigates the website.

 Web browsers normally delete session cookies when the user closes the browser.

-A persistent cookie expires at a specific date or after a specific length of time.
+A persistent cookie expires at a specific date or after a certain length of time.

-The cookie’s lifespan (which can be as long or as short as its creators want).
+The cookie’s lifespan can be as long or as short as its creators want.

 The information will be transmitted to the server every time the user visits the website or every time the user views a resource belonging to that website from another website (such as an advertisement).

-Persistent cookies are also referred to as tracking cookies because they can be used by advertisers to record information about a user’s web browsing habits over an extended period of time.
+Persistent cookies are also referred to as tracking cookies because they can be used by advertisers to record information about a users’ web browsing habits over an extended period.

 They are also used to keep users logged into their accounts on websites.